-Chives leaves are good source flavonoids and various minerals like potassium, magnesium, and sodium, in which potassium has the ability to dissolve calcium oxalate in kidney stones and flavonoids can form complexes with calculi (stone) forming compounds and make it become soluble therefore intake of fresh and dried chives leaves act as an anticalculi drug for the breakdown of kidney stone (11).
+Chives leaves are a good source of flavonoids and various minerals like potassium, magnesium, and sodium, in which potassium has the ability to dissolve calcium oxalate in kidney stones and flavonoids can form complexes with calculi (stone) forming compounds and make it become soluble therefore intake of fresh and dried chives leaves act as an anticalculi drug for the breakdown of kidney stone (11).

 8. Keep heart healthy

-Daily consumption of chives leaves helps to decrease total serum cholesterol, triglycerides, low-density lipoprotein (LDL) and VLDL while increasing the level of high-density lipoprotein (HDL) in serum due to the presence of flavonoids and phenols in chives leaves thus prevent atherogenesis, coronary heart disease and ischemia (12).
+Daily consumption of chives leaves helps to decrease total serum cholesterol, triglycerides, low-density lipoprotein (LDL), and VLDL while increasing the level of high-density lipoprotein (HDL) in serum due to the presence of flavonoids and phenols in chives leaves thus prevent atherogenesis, coronary heart disease and ischemia (12).

 Side effect of Chives